deadbeefmonster/Azalyx-CX-C/README.txt

 ** On Programming Language Choice **************************************

-Additionally, many people seem to have opinions about me coding this in C, instead of like Rust or Golang.
+Many people seem to have opinions about me coding this in C, instead of a safer alternative like Rust or Golang.
 I know those languages and purposefully chose not to use them.

-I like Rust, but the entire crate community is a PITA because there are breaking changes all the time with tons of libraries and generally need to version lock library versions so they work well together.
-Additionally 'unsafe' is used all over the place, sorta dispelling the whole 'safe' part of Rust, especially in areas that matter.
-I have mastered working with the borrow checker, though... there should be a trophy for that.

-I don't really care for Golang, it is similar to Rust but has the same issue with libraries, but you get an even crappier binary.

-I like C and kernel programming is also a bucket list item of mine, so getting good at C and low-level interactions is a primary motivator... especially over development speed and memory/thread safety.
+I like C, and kernel programming is also a bucket list item of mine, so getting good at C and low-level interactions is a primary motivator.

 It's OK if you disagree: this isn't your project :)